Join Us at Webster

 Additional Information

 This program is accredited by the Higher Learning Commission (HLC) in the United States.
-We have been accredited by the HLC for more than 95 years.
-This program is not Dutch accredited and does not lead to a degree based on Dutch law, Wet op het Hoger Onderwijs (Law on Higher Education).
+Webster has been accredited by the HLC for more than 95 years.
+This program is not Dutch-accredited and does not lead to a degree based on Dutch law, Wet op het Hoger Onderwijs (Law on Higher Education).

 Webster Leiden graduate speaks at podium in cap and gown